wholingfei/spexwavepy/docs/source/principle.rst

 *Mention that we don't do 2D XSS, that means all the method about XSS is 1D-XSS for Sebastien.
 For acquisition time concerns.*

+In general, the speckle-based X-ray wavefront characterization methods can be divided into **two modes**.
+They depend on whether the reference beam is available or not.

+If the tested optical element is a weakly-focusing object, such as single CRL or even a planar reflecting mirror, the incident beam without the tested optical element can be treated as a reference beam.
+The speckle patterns acquired with or without the tested optical element are comparable with each other.
+This mode corresponds to the 'differetial mode' discussed in **[Add ref]**.
+In this documentation, we call this mode with the suffix **'with reference beam'**.

+For the strong-focusing optics, such as curved mirror, the speckle patterns can be very different with and without the tested optics in the beam.
+In this case, no reference beam is available.
+The speckle patterns to be compared come from the same data set in which the tested optics are always in the beam.
+This mode corresponds to the 'absolute mode' discussed in **[Add ref]**.
+Here, in this documentation, we call this mode with the prefix **'self-reference'**.

+Regardless of the characterization modes, the various techniques all trace the shift of the speckle pattern.
+However, these shifts are caused by different physcial process.
+In other words, different modes represent different physcial quantities directly characterized.

+In brief,

+*Don't forget to add footnote on the situation along z direction.*

 .. _prinXSTRefer:

 Conventional X-ray Speckle Tracking (XST) technique with reference beam